 - Intrauterine adhesions

 - Intrauterine device

 - Transverse vaginal septum, a rare congenital malformation of the uterine structure

 - Pelvic congestion syndrome, which involves chronic varicose veins in your abdomen

 - Allen-Masters syndrome, which is pelvic pain and flow due to a laceration of the broad uterine ligament, often during delivery

 Prognosis for primary dysmenorrhea is usually very good.
-You can treat it with over-the-counter medication like non-steroidal anti-inflammatory drugs (NSAIDs) for controlling symptoms.
+Most of the time the symptoms can be treated with over-the-counter medications like non-steroidal anti-inflammatory drugs (NSAIDs).
 The outlook for secondary dysmenorrhea depends on the medical cause of your menstrual cramps.

 Amenorrhea is the cessation of the menstrual flow.
 It usually occurs due to pregnancy, a problem with your reproductive organs or improper hormone levels.
 If it’s one of the latter reasons, infertility and osteoporosis issues may occur at the same time.
-Problems with breastfeeding, menopause, contraceptives, other medications, low body weight, excessive exercise, stress, uterine scarring, and structural abnormalities or lack of reproductive organs also may exist.
+There could be a variety of reasons that can lead to amenorrhea, including breastfeeding, menopause, contraceptives, other medications, low body weight, excessive exercise, stress, uterine scarring, and structural abnormalities, etc..
 Symptoms can include: